 Over the last two centuries, cattle ranching has caused over-grazing, resulting in increased bare ground, erosion, loss of perennial grasses, reduced capacity to hold water and, ultimately, lower productivity for cattle owners.

 Alongside the cattle industry, the open grasslands and scrublands also support wildlife, tourism, and essential water resources for municipalities and businesses alike.
 The Montana Improved Grasslands Project seeks to restore the resiliency of these ecosystems so they can sustain their full-potential abundance, diversity of species, and livelihoods.

 The Montana ranchers themselves seek to improve their land’s forage, but they often lack access to funding or resources.
 Investments in ranch improvements must show immediate returns; however, it takes time for ecological changes to occur, often many years.

 Carbon offset payments supply the capital and financial security to improve soil health before the productivity benefits are realized, enabling ranchers to make sustainable changes to increase the productivity of their land, and to deliver real, measurable, and additional carbon sequestration as well as soil health benefits.

 Investing in Communities, Ecosystems and Wildlife

 Carbon reduction is not the only benefit of the Montana Improved Grasslands Project.
-By increasing the adoption of sustainable ranching practices, ranchers will benefit from improved productivity and higher market prices for sustainably raised beef, thus helping their communities to thrive.
+By increasing the adoption of sustainable ranching practices, ranchers can benefit from improved productivity and higher market prices for sustainably raised beef, thus helping their communities to thrive.

 Restoring grasslands bordering Yellowstone National Park will relieve pressure on the park’s resources from wildlife that depends heavily on the ecosystem within its boundaries.
 The beneficiaries will be both wildlife, such as healthy elk populations, sustainable fisheries and reintroduced wolves, and the local communities whose livelihood depends on tourism.